phax/ddd/README.md

 # Concept

 A set of relevant fields for business documents is defined.
-Currently these are (enum `EDDDField`):
+Currently these are (enum `EDDDSourceField`):
 * Customization ID
 * Process ID
 * Business Document ID